JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateRoomAddUser (Code 134)
 -----------------------------

 Add another user to the private room.
-Only operators and the owner can add members to a private room
+Only operators and the owner can add members to a private room.

+This message is also received by all other members in the private room

 :Code: 134 (0x86)
 :Send: